getcarina/getcarina.com/_best-practices/docker-best-practices-data-stateful-applications.md

-Given the potential of Docker volumes to manage your data, and the assumption that you are operating on a cloud provider, it is only logical to think that you could use the provider’s block storage as a service (for example, Rackspace Cloud Block Storage) in conjunction with volume mounts.
+Given the potential of Docker volumes to manage your data, and the assumption that you are operating on a cloud provider, it is only logical to think that you could use your cloud provider’s block storage as a service, such as Rackspace Cloud Block Storage, in conjunction with volume mounts.